 The seawater strainer's stainless steel element should be inspected, removed, and cleaned as needed.

-Ensure that the thru-hull is closed before disassembly and the gasket is in place before reassembly.
-When the system is put into storage, remove/clean the strainer with freshwater, dry well, and reassemble when dry to prevent corrosion.
+ATTENTION: Ensure that the thru-hull is closed before disassembly and the gasket is in place before reassembly.
+When the system is put into storage, remove the strainer, rinse with fresh water, and reassemble dry to impede corrosion.
 Check frequently during operation.